Flyingfish812/p2myth/docs/Aura_zen/Personal_Shield.md

 - Editor: The rickety boat sailed in the sea of bullets.
 - ☀🐕: The defensive aspect of PS is crap when not taking account of laser reflection.
 Let’s buff it so that the shield persists even after ship moving and firing.
+- No2oMe: In bullet hell missions, it's basically a pseudo-omni-directional phalanx.

 ## Usage